hzope6/hzope6.github.io/_pages/about.md

 I’m a **graduating MS/BS student** in Computer Science at Stanford University, where I do research in the **Stanford NLP Group** ([Social and Language Technologies Lab](https://saltlab.stanford.edu)) under Diyi Yang.
 My prior work has focused on large language model alignment and evaluation, with a broader interest in how AI systems reason, collaborate, and interact with people.

 This summer, I was at **Microsoft Research**, where I worked on [improving LLM reasoning capabilities](https://www.arxiv.org/abs/2509.22979) through post-training and test-time scaling with domain-specific knowledge.
 I also co-led [Future of Work with AI Agents](https://arxiv.org/abs/2506.06576) at Stanford, research which developed a novel framework for evaluating human–AI collaboration potential and quantifying misalignment between human needs and AI capabilities across diverse domains.
-My work has been featured in Forbes, Stanford Report, and Yahoo Finance.
+My work has been featured in Forbes, Stanford HAI, and Yahoo Finance.

 I’ve also spent time in industry at Joby Aviation and Rippling, where I built transformer-based models leading to the company’s first [AI product launch](https://www.rippling.com/blog/introducing-talent-signal) featured in Bloomberg.